skippyr/Teco/README.md

 ```

 #### Redirections
 The `Terminal` enum caches whether the streams are being redirected.
-Check it to ensure your software has the appropriate environment for it to run:
+Check it to ensure your software has the appropriate environment for it to run.

 ```swift
 guard !Terminal.isInputRedirected else {